abdulbadii/smart-directories-navigation/README.md

 clean up all dir. stack

 g \<Bash command line\>
-Any CLI with an executable whose argument can be obtained from the dir. stack being referenced
+any CLI with an executable whose argument can be obtained from the dir. stack being referenced
 For the purpose of get more its various selection, append // to the argument.
 This won't make it immediately executed, instead it'd get into readline which is ready to do what Bash command prompt is, e.g: modify the argument string, (executable) path auto completion, etc

 g [optionally any command] ,
-Toggle hide or show the directory stack list ouput at prompt string
+toggle hide or show the directory stack list ouput at prompt string
-If there is any command, execute it first before the hiding
+if there is any command, execute it first before toggling it
-Naturally, except a mere `m`, in which `m ,` just toggle hide or show the directory stack list,
+it naturally, excepts mere `g`, in which `g ,` just to toggle hide or show the directory stack list,
-not perform go into $HOME directory first
+not perform going into $HOME directory first